-9.1 The Principle of Development - Officers fully appreciate the site's planning constraints and are fully aware of the site's planning history which is documented above and has been referenced by some local objectors.
-Officers would firstly stress that each application must be considered on its own merits, although, planning history can be a material consideration.
+The Principle of Development - Officers fully appreciate the site's planning constraints and the site's planning history which is documented above and has been referenced by some local objectors.
+Members will be aware that each application must be considered on its own merits, although, planning history can be a material consideration.
 In this particular case, officers stress that there are substantial differences between what was previously applied for and refused compared to what is presented under this application.
 It is also necessary to be mindful that national and local plan policy has evolved since 1974.
 This scheme seeks permission to erect holiday lets - which although captured under a 'C3' planning class use, a holiday let use is quite distinct from a standard dwelling.
-Holiday lets in rural locations and where planning authorities consider it appropriate often have conditions that restrict occupancy to prevent it being used as permanent letting or a sole residence.
+Holiday lets in rural locations and where planning authorities consider it appropriate, it often restricts occupancy to prevent it being used as permanent letting or a sole residence.

-The identified Haygrove Farm site is considered by officers to have potential for redevelopment.
+The Haygrove Farm site is brownfield land located within both the Green Belt and Conservation Area, but the site nevertheless has potential for redevelopment.
 It is important to be clear that the national and local policy does not prevent new development taking place in such sensitive locations, although it is crucial that any new development is appropriate.
-This transition site located on the outer edge of the village, sited immediately behind residential properties (which are also defined as being outside the parameters of Westwood's development limits) has been identified by the applicant for holiday let accommodation following extensive discussions with Council officials.
+This transition site located on the outer edge of the village, sited immediately behind residential properties (which are also defined as being outside the parameters of Westwood's development limits) has been identified by the applicant for holiday let accommodation purposes following extensive discussions with Council officials.